-INTPs need to seek to understand what brings stress and should try to avoid causing it when possible.
+INTP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INTPs should communicate new ideas to each other while giving space and freedom when needed.
 They should avoid pushing themselves, or other INTPs, into crowded situations or hyper-organized work environments.